Helping you to transform your

 What is an Emotion?

-The Psychological aspects of emotions:
+The Psychological Aspects of Emotion:

-Behavioural Responses: Our emotions drive specific behaviours with fear often prompting avoidant behaviour.
+• Behavioural Responses: Our emotions drive specific behaviours, with fear often prompting avoidant behaviour.

-Attention: Our emotional state guides our focus.
+• Attention: Our emotional state guides our focus.
 When we are afraid, we concentrate on potential threats and when we are happy, we notice the positive aspects of our surroundings.

-The Physiological aspects of emotions:
+The Physiological Aspects of Emotion:

-Cardiovascular Changes: Our emotional state impacts our heart rate, blood pressure, and blood flow.
+• Cardiovascular Changes: Our emotional state impacts our heart rate, blood pressure, and blood flow.

-Autonomic Responses: These involuntary changes include sweating, blushing, and goosebumps.
+• Autonomic Responses: These involuntary changes include sweating, blushing, and goosebumps.

 What happens when we experience an emotion?